bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 To assemble the frame you will need the following parts and tools:

-- Thread-locker
+- 1 x Thread-locker
-- The bag with 12 M5x16 button head cap screws
+- 1 x Bag with 12 M5x16 button head cap screws
-- 2 Side Panels
+- 2 x Side panels
-- The bottom panel with the battery enclosure installed
+- 1 x Bottom panel with the Watertight Enclosure for ROV/AUV (3" Series) installed
-- The front center panel assembly
+- 1 x Front center panel assembly
-- The rear center panel assembly
+- 1 x Rear center panel assembly
-- 3 mm hex key
+- 1 x 3 mm hex key

-1. Apply one drop of thread-locker to the end of the 12 M5x16 screws.
+1. Apply one drop of thread-locker to each of the 12 M5x16 screws.

-2. Install the side panels to the bottom panel; the blank (no holes) end cap on the battery enclosure should be on the same side as the Lumen mounting holes.
-Take care not to overtighten; turn with the short end of the hex key.
+2. Install both side panels to the bottom panel using four of the M5x16 screws; the Aluminum End Cap (3" Series) on the Watertight Enclosure for ROV/AUV (3" Series) should be on the same side as the Lumen mounting holes. **It is very important to avoid overtightening these screws.** Tighten these screws using the provided 3mm hex key.
+Hold the short end of the 3mm hex key while you are tightening the M5x16 screws.
+Do not tighten beyond the tightness you can achieve holding the short end of the 3mm hex key.

 	<img src="/brov2//cad/brov2-assembly-frame-1.png" class="img-responsive" style="max-width:900px" />

-3. Install the center panel assemblies to the side panels.
-Take care not to overtighten; turn with the short end of the hex key.
+3. Install the center panel assemblies to the side panels using the remaining eight M5x16 screws. **It is very important to avoid overtightening these screws.** Tighten these screws using the provided 3mm hex key.
+Hold the short end of the 3mm hex key while you are tightening the M5x16 screws.
+Do not tighten beyond the tightness you can achieve holding the short end of the 3mm hex key.

 	<img src="/brov2//cad/brov2-assembly-frame-2.png" class="img-responsive" style="max-width:900px" />

-Now the ROV should look like the picture below, and it is time to move on to setting up the electronics enclosure.
+Now the BlueROV2 should look like the picture below.

 <img src="/brov2//cad/assembled-frame.png" class="img-responsive" style="max-width:900px" />

 # Electronics Enclosure Overview

-The pictures below show orientation of the main pieces of hardware in the electronics enclosure.
-They also point out the names of several of the important parts for assembly that will be discussed in the remaining instrustions
+The images below show orientation of the main pieces of hardware in the electronics enclosure.
+They also point out the names of several of the important parts for assembly that will be discussed in the remaining instrustions.

 <b> <font size="4"> Top View </font> </b>
 <img src="/brov2//cad/advanced-top-render-1.png" class="img-responsive" style="max-width:900px" />